HTY2003/EVN-arduino-old/docs/actuators/evnservo.rst

 ============

 EVNServo is a class for controlling 3-wire hobby (RC) servo motors.
-However, the servo can be disabled using the user button similar to ``EVNMotor``.
+However, the servo can be disabled using the user button similar to `EVNMotor`_.
 Additionally, EVNServo uses timer-generated interrupts to write to the servo motor, allowing for smooth sweeping motion at various speeds without the need for ``delay()``.
 The default settings are for the Fixed Servo Standard Peripherals we sell, the Geekservo 270deg Servo, but this library is compatible with any fixed range servo.

+.. _EVNMotor: evnmotor.html

 .. note::

     By default, EVNServo objects will not move the servo's position until the user button is pressed.
-See EVNAlpha's docs for more info.
+See   `EVNAlpha`_'s docs for more info.

 .. warning::

     Geekservo servos can receive pulses from 500-2500us, but it is possible to damage certain servos by writing pulses outside their allowed ranges.
     If you are using a new servo, consider checking the servo instructions and specs to see if there is a rated pulse range given, and if there aren't any, try starting by setting min_pulse and max_pulse to 1000 and 2000 respectively.

+.. _EVNAlpha: evnalpha.html

 Wiring (Servo)
 --------------